 - the client

 - the principal contractor

 - controllers of premises, plant or substances

 - designers

 - employers (contractor or subcontractors) who employ persons at the site, including labour hire agencies providing persons to the site

 - self-employed persons

 - suppliers of plant, materials or prefabricated components.

-legal responsibilities and must discharge their responsibilities in a coordinated manner.
+Where more than one party has responsibilities at a specific workplace, each party retains their legal responsibilities and must discharge their responsibilities in a coordinated manner.

-3. CONSULTATION AND RISK MANAGEMENT
+3 CONSULTATION AND RISK MANAGEMENT